security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Description

-Is the value in `Site: Date first cited` the actual date on which an organization site was founded, or the earliest date a source has referred to an organization site?
+Is the value in `Site: Date first cited` the actual date on which an organization site was founded \(Y\), or the earliest date a source has referred to an organization site \(N\)?

 ### Type of field